 I’m new to the world of food blogging (this is only my 4th post) so one of the things I have been doing a lot of lately is reading other food blogs to see if I can figure out how this whole crazy thing works.
 Recently I stumbled upon a great food blog that’s been around for a while www.leitesculinaria.com and saw a recipe for Cheesy Fish Crackers in a post by Lara Ferroni, author of the book Real Snacks: Make Your Favorite Childhood Treats Without All the Junk .
 It brought back some fond memories of when my daughter, now 20 and a junior in college, was a little girl.
 She was wild about Pepperidge Farm Goldfish.
 They HAD to be in her lunch bag every school day.
 Back then I bought the famous Pepperidge Farm Goldfish in the giant milk containers and we went through them very quickly.
 Nowadays my daughter eats healthier snacks and even gave up gluten about a year ago.
 So when I saw this recipe, and remembered that I actually had a fish cookie cutter, I decided to make the gluten free version to send to her at college.
 Among the dozens of cookie cutters I own that I have never used is a Wilton fish cookie cutter.
 I have no idea what I had in mind when I bought this cookie cutter (certainly not giant gold fish crackers) but I’m always happy when I find a use for all those idle kitchen tools and gadgets that I simply can’t resist buying.
 I thought these crackers would be a little more interesting, and sophisticated, with some heat so I added cayenne pepper to the recipe.
 I also took the liberty of substituting parmesan cheese for the cheddar.
 If you want these crackers to have an orange cast, so that they more closely resemble the original iconic snack, then simply substitute a mild cheddar cheese for the parmesan, which is what the original recipe calls. (more…)

 I’m not a fan of party appetizers that are messy or awkward to eat – the kind that drip and break apart after the first bite and leave you awkwardly cupping your hand under your chin to catch the falling food debris, all while trying to maintain your composure and simultaneously engage in cocktail chatter.
-That’s one of the reasons I love this appetizer.
-It’s not crumbly and is easy to eat with one hand, lest you not have to put down your drink!
+That’s one of the reasons I love Prosciutto and Basil Wrapped Mozzarella Sticks.
+They’re not crumbly and are easy to eat with one hand, lest you not have to put down your drink!
 These are fancy enough to serve to company but simple enough to make for yourself – just to nosh on.
 So if your kids are getting tired of those mozzarella sticks that you put in their lunch boxes, and you have a few extra lying around, try making these.
 They take less than 10 minutes to prepare and make a great 100 calorie snack – with 10 grams of protein too.
 They’d also be a great addition to an antipasto platter. (more…)